metrasynth/solar-sails/docs/design.rst

-Overall design of S4ils
+Overall design of Solar Sails
 =======================

-S4ils is a live production tool, specifically designed to leverage the features of SunVox via its DLL.
+Solar Sails is a live production tool, specifically designed to leverage the features of SunVox via its DLL.

-The three pillars of the S4ils design:
+The three pillars of the Solar Sails design:

 - a set of control events generate changes to a set of command events
 - a set of command events alter the state of playback engines
 - timing of events are precisely synchronized to a shared clock

-In a S4ils session:
+In a Solar Sails session:

 - all events are time coded by (beat, tick), relative to start of session playback
 - a session is persisted with all external resources bundled into a directory